-We anticipate that prior to the completion of this offering, our board of directors will adopt, and our stockholders will approve, our 2015 Equity Incentive Plan, or the 2015 Plan.
-The 2015 Plan will become effective on the date of the completion of this offering, and will serve as the successor to our 2005 Plan.
-The 2015 Plan will provide for the grant of incentive stock options to our employees and any of our subsidiary corporations' employees, and for the grant of non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance units and performance shares to our employees, directors and consultants and our subsidiary corporations' employees and consultants.
+In June 2015, our board of directors approved the amendment and restatement of our 2005 Plan in the form of our 2015 Equity Incentive Plan, or the 2015 Plan, which became effective immediately upon the effectiveness of this offering.
+The 2015 Plan provides for the grant of incentive stock options to our employees and any of our subsidiary corporations' employees, and for the grant of non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance units and performance shares to our employees, directors and consultants and our subsidiary corporations' employees and consultants.

-The following summary of terms of the 2015 Plan is based on the terms of the 2015 Plan as expected to be approved by the board of directors and our stockholders, but the terms are not final until such approval is obtained.
+The following summary of terms of the 2015 Plan is based on the terms of the 2015 Plan.

 Authorized shares.
-The maximum aggregate number of shares that may be issued under the 2015 Plan is shares of our common stock plus any shares subject to awards under the 2005 Plan that otherwise would have been returned to the 2005 Plan on account of the expiration, cancellation or forfeiture of such award, with the maximum number of shares to be added to the 2015 Plan pursuant to this clauses (i) and (ii) above equal to shares.
+The maximum aggregate number of shares that may be issued under the 2015 Plan is 4,433,102 shares (which is the number of shares previously reserved for issuance under our 2005 Plan) plus the number of shares equal to 10% of our outstanding shares of common stock measured at the time of completion of this offering (as determined on a fully diluted basis, including the shares reserved under our equity plans).
 In addition, the number of shares available for issuance under the 2015 Plan will be annually increased on the first day of each of our fiscal years beginning with fiscal 2017, by an amount equal to the lessor of:

-- shares of our common stock; - % of the outstanding shares of our common stock as of the last day of our immediately preceding fiscal year; and - such other amount as our board of directors may determine.
+- · 5% of the outstanding shares of our common stock as of the last day of our immediately preceding fiscal year; and - such other amount as our board of directors may determine.

-If an award expires, is surrendered pursuant to an exchange program or becomes unexercisable without having been exercised, or, with respect to restricted stock, restricted stock units, performance units or performance shares, is forfeited to or repurchased by us due to the failure to vest, the unpurchased shares (or for awards other than stock options or stock appreciation rights, the forfeited or repurchased shares) will become available for future grant or sale under the 2015 Plan.
+If an award expires, is surrendered pursuant to an exchange program or becomes unexercisable without having been exercised in full, or, with respect to restricted stock, restricted stock units, performance units or performance shares, is forfeited to or repurchased by us at the original purchase price paid to us for such shares due to the failure to vest, the unpurchased shares (or for awards other than stock options or stock appreciation rights, the forfeited or repurchased shares) will become available for future grant or sale under the 2015 Plan.
 Shares used to pay the exercise price of an award or satisfy the tax withholding obligations related to an award will be available for future grant or sale under the 2015 Plan.
 In addition, to the extent that an award is paid out in cash rather than shares, such cash payment will not reduce the number of shares available for issuance under the 2015 Plan.

 Plan administration.
-The 2015 Plan will be administered by our board of directors, which, at its discretion or as legally required, may delegate such administration to our compensation committee and/or one or more additional committees.
-In the case of awards intended to qualify as "performance-based compensation"

-within the meaning of Code Section 162(m), the compensation committee will consist of two or more "outside directors" within the meaning of Code Section 162(m).
+The 2015 Plan is administered by our board of directors, which, at its discretion or as legally required, may delegate such administration to our compensation committee and/or one or more additional committees.
+In the case of awards intended to qualify as "performance-based compensation" within the meaning of Code Section 162(m), the compensation committee will consist of two or more "outside directors" within the meaning of Code Section 162(m).